 Current copies are on display, with back issues held in the compartment behind.
 Simply lift and slide back the plastic lid to find the back copies.

 How can I find the journal I want?

-You can find out what journals we have and where they are located by searching the web catalogue or by asking a member of library staff for help.
+You can find out what journals we have and where they are located by searching LRC Search or by asking a member of library staff for help.

 Can I search by topic?

 You can search the journals by topic.
-The simplest way is to go to Discover, login with your College computer login, and then just type your search topic in the box provided.
-You will find lots of articles from lots of sources this way – just remember to tick the fulltext box to read the articles online.
+The simplest way is to go to LRC Search and then just type your search topic in the search bar provided.
+You will find lots of articles from lots of sources this way if you narrow your search down using the drop down options or search limits.
+To learn more about searching the LRC records you can read the information here.
 Alternatively you can search individual databases just select the one you want from the E-Library.

 Photocopying and printing journals

 Copyright law allows you to print / photocopy one article per journal issue (see notices at photocopiers for further details).

 To cite journal articles in text you refer to the author’s surname and date of publication e.g. Kidger (2004) argues that….